dominicneeraj/ExamEnigma/README.md

 # ExamEnigma
-Android App to serve as a basis for other data driven apps, like news app, magazines app Currently I have developed it as an app for My fellow classmates to use it as a platform for sharing notes and informations For backend Django RESTFUll services has been used Link for API https://github.com/dominicneeraj/RESTaurant-API/tree/master/mining
+Android App to serve as a basis for other data driven apps, like news app, magazines app.
+Currently I have developed it as an app for My fellow classmates to use it as a platform for sharing notes and informations.
+For backend Django RESTFUll services has been used Link for API https://github.com/dominicneeraj/RESTaurant-API/tree/master/mining